Python Orchestration Frameworks for OpenSearch ISM & CCR Operations

 self._reconciliation_interval = 15.0

-"""Idempotent request wrapper with exponential backoff and circuit breaker."""
+"""Idempotent request wrapper: exponential backoff + circuit breaker."""

 if self._circuit_open: